-- Non-revolving consumer loan depends on the number of outstanding payments. - Non-revolving consumer loan depends on the number of outstanding payments. - Mortgage loan -considers the remaining amount of the housing account, unemployment insurance and the state where the loan was granted. - Commercial loans considers financial and non-financial guarantees as well as personal guarantees.
+- Non-revolving consumer loan depends on the number of outstanding payments. - Non-revolving consumer loan depends on the number of outstanding payments. - Mortgage loan -considers the remaining amount of the housing account, unemployment insurance, life insurance, and moratility rate according age and gender also the federative entity of the guarantee, and the value of the updated housing with respect to the credit balance. - Commercial loans considers financial and non-financial guarantees as well as personal guarantees.